aws-samples/eks-workshop/CONTRIBUTING.md

 # Contributing Guidelines

+> **Warning**
+> This repository is in maintenance mode and currently only accepting bug-fixes.
+PRs for new content should be adapted for the new EKS Workshop, which will be published early 2023.

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.